Where to eat in Copenhagen on a budget?

-If you’d like to have a Greek meal in Copenhagen, Samos can be a good choice.
+If you’d like to have a Greek meal in Copenhagen, Samos can be the right choice.
 Samos is a budget greek restaurant with “all you can eat” buffet.
-Although the food selection is limited, food is is good and tasty.
+Although the food selection is limited, food is tasty.

 Price: The buffer is 60 ~ 79 DKK (can be changed)